 (‘A’) refers to Activating event which means whatever it is that started things off: a circumstance, another person’s behaviour or our own thoughts about something which has happened.

 (‘B’) refers to our beliefs.
-These beliefs can about ourselves, others, things, situation.
+These beliefs can be about ourselves, others, things, situations.
 Beliefs can be specific or generalised.

 (‘C’) refers to the consequence i.e our reaction to (A) in terms of both emotions and behaviours

 Let us take an example to understand this:

 Say two boys have to make individual presentations in front of the same group.
 This will be the first presentation that either of them has ever made and both of them have prepared well.